Updated 17 May 2025

 Under the terms of a franchise agreement, a franchisee is given the right to operate the franchise business for a period of time.
 When the time period expires, the franchise agreement "expires".
 [What is a Franchise Agreement?]

-A franchisor may terminate a franchise agreement early (that is, before the franchise agreement expires), if the franchisor follows the procedures set out in the franchise agreement and the Franchising Code of Conduct (the Franchising Code).
+A franchisor can terminate a franchise agreement early (that is, before the franchise agreement expires), if the franchisor follows the procedures set out in the franchise agreement and the applicable Franchising Code of Conduct (the Franchising Code).
 [What is the Franchising Code of Conduct?]

-If a franchise agreement contains provisions allowing a franchisee to terminate the franchise agreement, a franchisee may terminate a franchise agreement early if the franchisee follows the provisions set out in the franchise agreement.
+There are less options for franchisees to terminate a franchise agreement early because franchise agreements do not generally allow a franchisee to simply terminate the franchise agreement.
+If a franchise agreement contains provisions allowing a franchisee to terminate the franchise agreement, a franchisee can terminate a franchise agreement early if the franchisee follows the provisions set out in the franchise agreement.

 Termination Under the Franchising Code of Conduct